aptos-foundation/AIPs/aips/aip-43.md

 ## Summary

-Change Token V2 and fungible assets minting and burning to be parallelizable during execution, allowing higher throughput/peak for minting from an individual collection / asset.
+This AIP proposes a solution to speedup minting and burning Token v2 and Fungible Assets by parallelizing the processes (single thread to multithread).
+Currently, Token v2 and Fungible Assets are single threaded and sequential when minting from individual collection or asset, by parallelizing this we can expect a higher throughput/peak.

+Please note, this AIP introduces a breaking change!
+Please read the rest of the AIP for details.

 ## Motivation